lassejlv/discord-bot-template-the-best-one/README.md

 import defineEvent from "@/utils/defineEvent";

 export default defineEvent({
-  name: Events.ClientReady,
+  name: "ClientReady",
   once: true,
   execute: (client: Client) => {
     console.log(`Logged in as ${client.user?.tag} (${client.user?.id})`);
-    console.log("Run `bun run deploy` to deploy slash-commands.");

-    client.user?.setActivity({
-      name: "/help for commands lol",
-    });
   },
 });
 ```

-Here we import the `Events` from discord.js.
-Wich is required to use.
+The name has auto-complete, so dw!
 The execute function takes the arguments from the event.
 In this case you will need to import the types from discord.js based on the event you are using.